Coderdotnew/intro_web_apps_dgm/01_class/02_data_types/README.md

 ```
 - What?
 It's straightforward, I promise...
 - Ruby printed the *literal* values which is why we see `1 + 1 = 2`, because they are strings and not numbers, meaning Ruby spit them right back out at us.
-- WAIT?!
-YOU CAN ADD STRING?!
+- You can add a string?!
 Absolutely.
 This is called **string concatenation**
     - Be careful though.
 You'll notice there is no space between `!` and `How`.
 This is because Ruby will not add a space because it doesn't know how to speak English.
 You must add in the space yourself either after the `!` or before the `Hello`.

 Let's try something new...